acryptos/docs.acryptos.com/faq.md

   With this method we are earning both supply and borrow rewards, with minimal liquidation risk as we are using a single asset.

-### 6. Why does the APR on some Vaults show weird numbers?
+### 7. Why does the APR on some Vaults show weird numbers?

 * The UI shows the average APR of the last 3 days.

   So if a Vault is new, the numbers could be off.

-### 7. I cannot find the “harvest” or “withdraw” button, where are they?
+### 8. I cannot find the “harvest” or “withdraw” button, where are they?

 * The User interface \(UI\) is dynamic.
 The harvest button appears after you have at least 0.03 ACS Pending for harvest.
 * If your assets are Staked, the Withdraw button appears after the Unstake.

-### 8. What is ACS4USD/ACS4VAI/ACS4UST?
+### 9. What is ACS4USD/ACS4VAI/ACS4UST?

 * When you deposit Stable coins to the StableSwap, you receive ACS4_\*_ tokens as a receipt/proof of deposit.

   Then you can stake those ACS4_\*_ tokens in the ACSI farms to earn ACSI.

+### 10. What is the difference between APR and APY?

+* APR reflects the simple interest rate over a year’s time \(APR/365\), while APY describes the rate with the effect of compounding.

 ## Governance and Voting